wrench-project/wrench/doc/guide/simplestorage.md

 class.
 An instantiation of a Simple storage service requires the following
 parameters:

-- A hostname on which to start the service (this is the entry point to the service);
+- The name of a host on which to start the service (this is the entry point to the service);
 - A capacity in bytes;
 - Maps (`std::map`) of configurable properties (`wrench::BatchServiceProperty`) and configurable message payloads (`wrench::BatchServiceMessagePayload`).